-In the 2-D grid module, click on the "Select Hydrograph" tool and double click on the hydrograph icon and have been removed, your model should have produced more runoff than the previous model.
+In the 2-D grid module, click on the "Select Hydrograph" tool and double click on the hydrograph icon near the watershed outlet.
+Since digital dams have been removed, your model should have produced more runoff than the previous model.